 Committee: This is the first round of debate for a bill.
-Committees occur on Thursday & Friday morning, and are a smaller session than the House and Senate chambers (on Friday afternoon, Saturday, and Sunday).
+Committees occur on Thursday & Friday morning and are smaller sessions than the House and Senate chambers (on Friday afternoon, Saturday, and Sunday).
 Bills in Committee are ranked, and the best ranked bills will be presented in the House and Senate chambers.